-Provision Purpose Timescale for Utilisation Uncertainties, Assumptions and Potential Reimbursement Lease Dilapidation To provide for works to leased assets (Anvil Court, Abertillery & Ebbw Vale Multi-Storey Car Park) to return the assets to their condition as at the inception of the respective lease agreements.
-The lease for Ebbw Vale Multi-Storey Car Park is for 99 years, ending in 2070.
-The Anvil Court lease is for 20 years, ending in 2026.
-The Authority has purchased the industrial units at Cwm Draw.
+Provision Purpose Timescale for Utilisation Uncertainties, Assumptions and Potential Reimbursement Lease Dilapidation To provide for works to three leased assets (Anvil Court, Ebbw Vale Multi-Storey Car Park, and 20 Church Street) to return the assets to their condition as at the inception of the respective lease agreements.
+Ebbw Vale Multi-Storey Car Park: ending in 2070.
+Anvil Court: ending in 2026.
+20 Church Street: to be utilised in 2020/2021.
 Sums provided are for estimated costs to restore leased assets to original condition.
 No allowance has been made for improvement works undertaken that may be retained by the lessor.
 Part 1 Land Compensation Claims To provide for claims under Part 1 of the Land Compensation Act 1973 in relation to depreciation of the value of an interest in land by physical factors caused by the use of public works.
 There is uncertainty with regards to the timescale for agreement.
 The sum provided is an estimate based on total proposed settlements, but is subject to change.
 Additional claims could become payable in respect of a number of other public works in the County Borough.
 It is assumed that all settlements will be as offered and no reimbursements will be expected.
-Waste Services - Penalties To provide for any known or potential financial penalties arising from a failure to meet the statutory recycling recovery targets.
-Utilised and unwound in 2018/2019.
-Penalties for 2017/2018 were waived by Welsh Government and it has been assumed that the recycling target will be met for 2018/2019.
 Waun y Pound Unit 1 To provide for repairs to Waun y Pound Unit 1 arising from damages to loading bay on 26 November 2016.
-To be utilised in 2019/2020.
-Outstanding Legal fees relating to the claim are still to be resolved with the owners.
+Unwound in 2019/2020.
+Outstanding issues have been resolved and the remaining balance unwound.